Cameron Hepple: Kitsap Pumas

 During his second season at the Pumas Hepple was again a regular in the side playing a part in the clubs undefeated run for the 2011 season and also the US Open Cup competition.
 Hepple went on to score against the Real Colorado Foxes in the second round of the US Open Cup, pushing the Pumas to the third round of the competition to face the 2010 US Open Cup Champions the Seattle Sounders FC.
 On 29 June 2011, the Pumas faced the Seattle Sounders in the third round of the US Open Cup Competition at Starfire Sports Complex in Tukwila, Washington, the Pumas lost 2–1 to the Sounders.

 The next day Hepple was on a flight to The Bahamas representing his country in the 2014 FIFA World Cup Qualifications on 2 July 2011 against Turks and Caicos Islands at the TCIFA National Academy in Providenciales, Turks and Caicos.
 The Bahamas won the match 4–0, with Hepple tallying an assist to Nesley Jean and a goal.

 During the month of June the Bahamian attacker had been receiving various enquires from clubs including some from Europe where Hepple would be able to utilise his British citizenship and would not be affected by non-EU quotas and restrictions.
 After discussing his options with his family, he and his club ultimately decided to sign a deal with the Albanian club KF Tirana the biggest team in the Albanian Superliga.
 Before signing for Tirana, Hepple also trialed with Varese of Serie B but was not offered a contract.

 KF Tirana

 On 5 July 2011, Hepple was sold by the Pumas to KF Tirana of the Albanian Superliga.
-He arrived in Albania just one day before KF Tirana's UEFA Europa League encounter with Slovakian side Spartak Trnava, following a 32-hour trip from The Bahamas to Tirana.
+He arrived in Albania just one day before KF Tirana's UEFA Europa League encounter with Slovak side Spartak Trnava, following a 32-hour trip from The Bahamas to Tirana.
 He arrived in Tirane in the early hours of Wednesday morning and managed to attend training the same day after just a few hours sleep, where he went on to impress the manager Julián Rubio enough to offer him a place in the starting line-up for the game the very next day.